yawollopkcaj/bimanual-napkin-folding/README.md

   meta-controller sequencing them.
 That converts the sparse binary task reward into a dense signal, which is a prerequisite for RL fine-tuning on top of an imitation-learned initialization and a principled remedy for the composition failure above.
-- **Flow-matching policies.** These would let the temporal-ensembling and scheduling refinements developed for ACT transfer naturally to the VLA training loop.
 - **A continuous fold-quality metric.** Fold quality is currently scored only as binary success/failure.
 A vision-based continuous metric would provide gradient information for both evaluation and RL fine-tuning.